Learn more about applying for academic accessibility.

 NYU Abu Dhabi encourages students to participate fully in all aspects of life here.
-In support of this goal, we work closely with NYU Moses Center for Students with Disabilities (CSD) in New York to provide reasonable and appropriate accommodations for students with documented disabilities.
+In support of this goal, we work closely with NYU Moses Center for Student Accessibility (CSA) in New York to provide reasonable and appropriate accommodations for students with documented disabilities.
 Reasonable accommodations are adjustments to policies, practices, or procedures that facilitate equal access for students with disabilities to NYUAD's programs, activities, and services.

 Students qualify as persons with disabilities if their diagnosed physical, learning, or psychological impairments limit them in one or more major life activity.

 There is no special application process for students with disabilities applying to NYU, although a student may voluntarily disclose their disability during the admissions process.
 Please understand that your disability has no impact on the admissions decision.

 As there are many study away locations throughout our global campuses, we work with Moses Center to help guide students prior to selecting a program.
 Disability specialists will discuss reasonable accommodations with students available at their locations of interest and a plan is developed accordingly.
 All students accepted to study away programs who are requesting reasonable academic accommodations must be registered with the Moses Center.

 Students who qualify for services must have a disability that substantially limits a major life activity.
 To register for services with the Moses Center, a student is encouraged to provide current documentation of a disability, if available.
 Documentation should include a specific diagnosis and be completed by a qualified licensed professional.
 If you feel you have a disability, but do not have any current documentation, you should still contact and/or register with the Moses Center for assistance.